CP1404/Practicals/prac_09/README.md

 4. Test your code and see if you get the same output (you should).

-Note: when using class variables, you can either:
+When using class variables, you can either:

 - refer to the variable as `Taxi.price_per_km`, which explicitly refers to the class variable shared by any Taxi instances, or